 THE START OF MENTOR TOGETHER IS A STORY THAT REAFFIRMS THE POWER OF MENTORSHIP

 The start of Mentor Together is a story that reaffirms the power of mentorship.
-As a soon-to-be college graduate in 2007, Arundhuti Gupta had several ideas about how she could make a difference in her city, but needed an initial push and a safe space to explore her abilities.
-Mentorship she accessed fortuitously helped her get started and discover how empowering working with young people was.
-At the start of a career in Finance then she chose to instead pay forward the mentorship she received, to ensure it wasn't left to chance, and Mentor Together was born in November 2009.
-12 years since that day, Arundhuti is a globally recognised social entrepreneur: an Ashoka Fellow, a Brookings Echidna Global Scholar, and a World Economic Forum Global Shaper.
+As a soon-to-be college graduate, Arundhuti Gupta had several ideas about how she could make a difference in her city, but needed an initial push and a safe space to explore her abilities.
+Mentorship she accessed fortuitously helped her get started and discover how empowering it felt to work with young people and help them discover their potential.
+She was at the start of a career in Finance but chose instead to pay forward the mentorship she had received.
+She became a social entrepreneur to setup a mentoring movement for India, and Mentor Together was born in November 2009.
+Arundhuti is a globally recognised social entrepreneur: an Ashoka Fellow, a Brookings Echidna Global Scholar, a Salzburg Global Seminar Fellow, amongst many other honours.

-Mentor Together has pioneered the field of formal youth mentoring in India, with numerous publications and reports, on the role of mentoring in supporting the lives of young people at-risk.
-In our programs, mentors and mentees use our uniquely designed mentoring toolkits with evidence-based activities.
-We design processes that support a mentor and mentee from the time they onboard to become alumni, using evidence and research on effective mentoring practices.
-And we have our own technology platforms - the Mentor To Go app - to manage the entire journey of mentoring.
+Mentor Together has pioneered the field of formal youth mentoring in India, with numerous publications and reports, on the role of mentoring in supporting the lives of young people across India.
+In our programs, mentors and mentees use our uniquely designed evidence-based mentoring activities.
+We design processes that support a mentor and mentee from the time they onboard to become alumni, with a focus on incorporating effective mentoring practices.
+We have also designed our own technology platform - the Mentor To Go app - to connect mentors and mentees across the country.

 PROBLEM STATEMENT